 There are other state policies (SEPPs) that allow for complying development, such as Affordable Housing and Infrastructure, more information about these SEPPs and Complying Development in general is available from the NSW Planning & Environment or contact Council’s Customer Service Team for further information.

-For further information on whether your development meets these requirements head to the Electronic Housing Code.
+For further information on whether your development meets these requirements head to the NSW Planning Portal.

 A Development Application (DA) is a merit based assessment using council's Development Control Plan.
 For more information on how to lodge a Development Application, see Development Applications under related pages.

 A Construction Certificate is the approval required to undertake building/construction work and follow the issue of a Development Consent a Construction Certificate must be obtained before work commences.
 Construction Certificates cannot be issued retrospective of the work and penalties for unapproved building work may be applied.

 A Construction Certificate certifies that the construction plans and specifications for the development are consistent with the approved Development Consent and comply with the Building Code of Australia (BCA).

 For more information see Development Applications or Construction Certificates under related pages.

 A Local Government Act approval is the approval required to commence and carry out plumbing and stormwater works and must be obtained before work commences.